 Since finishing the course I have made a number of works for Shropshire Wildlife Trust celebrating the otters on the river Severn and a large floating sculpture as part of a project to raise awareness of the decline in curlew populations locally and nationally.
 I also ran a workshop at the Merefest festival in Ellesmere where festival-goers could contribute to the construction of a giant Bog Asphodel, one of the endangered plants of the Meres and Mosses Nature Reserve.

-However my current enthusiasm is for making small, figurative, ceramic sculptures, some relating to local folklore and some reflecting other interests.
+More recently, in contrast to these large scale works, I have been interested in making small figurative ceramic sculptures, some relating to local folklore and some reflecting other interests.